miguel14535/TrabalhoDeIngles2.cpp/README.md

 # TrabalhoDeIngles2.cpp

-## nome do software
+## software name

 TaskManager

-## Visão Geral do Software
+## Software Overview

-esse software foi desenvolvido para permite aos usuários criar, visualizar e gerenciar suas tarefas diárias de maneira eficiente.
+This software was developed to allow users to create, view and manage your daily tasks efficiently.

-## Instalação
+## Installation

-irá abaixar o arquivo do meu github direto para seu.
+will download the file from my github directly to yours.

-## Guia de Uso Básico
+## Basic Usage Guide

-quando você ja fez a instalação do codigo você só ira precisar abaixar a extensão de c++ depois do executar o codigo.
+When you have already installed the code you will only need to download the c++ extension after running the code.

-## Contribuição
+## Contribution

-caso alguma coisa de errado como bugs ou erros você podera entrar em contato comigo pelo meu emgail que está nos contatos.
+If anything goes wrong, such as bugs or errors, you can contact me via my emgail which is in the contacts.

-## Licença
+## License

-minha licença e uma Apache License Version 2.0 que da uma libertade muito grande para qualquer pessoa.
+My license is an Apache License Version 2.0 which gives great freedom to anyone.

-## Contato
+## Contact

 migueldhein50@gmail.com

-## link do software para download
+## software download link

 https://github.com/miguel14535/TrabalhoDeIngles2.cpp.git